KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 ```

-This approach is in princile applicable to any MD package that's not supported.
+This approach is applicable to any MD package that's not supported.
 SSTMap calculations are feasibale as long as you can convert your topology and trajectory files to suitable format and extract non-bonded paramters for every atom of your system into a text file with the same format as given above.

 <!--more-->